Cusco City Tours

 - Duration: 3 - 4 hours.

-- What the tour may include: transportation service to and from your hotel.
-ATV rental.
-Helmets.
-Professional guide service.
+- What the tour includes: shuttle service to and from your hotel and professional guide service.

 4. Temple of the Moon and Chacan Mountain Tour

-Get ready for an epic adventure in the mountains of Cusco with the Temple of the Moon and Chacan Mountain Tour!
 After picking you up at your hotel, you are taken to a horse ranch and once saddled and mounted, you begin the tour.
-The first stop is at the Temple of the Moon, a sacred place used for ceremonies and offerings during full moon nights.
+The first stop is the Temple of the Moon, a sacred place used for ceremonies and offerings during full moon nights.

 Details of interest